benfjohnson/developer-dot/avatax/filtering-in-rest.md

 <pre>GET /api/v2/locations$filter=(country eq 'US' and region eq 'CA') or (country eq 'CA')</pre>

 Matches all locations for all companies where the location is either in the country of Canada or in California in the United States.
 This filter carefully ensures that even if a different country has a region whose code is "CA", this filter will still only return those locations in the United States.

+<pre>GET /api/v2/companies$filter=code startswith 'Franchise' and name contains 'Bob''s'</pre>

+Matches all companies whose code begins with the characters `Franchise` and whose name contains the phrase `Bob's`.
+Note the apostrophe is doubled up.